 The Power of Project Controls Software

 Project controls span multiple processes and interact with multiple roles to ensure project success.
 They require consistent attention to detail throughout the duration of projects, some of which can run for years.

->In the past, it may have been acceptable to use manual methods to monitor and evaluate project metrics.
-But these days, it’s critical to use automated reporting and algorithm-based forecasts to harness the best available project data.
+In the past, it may have been acceptable to rely on manual methods to monitor and evaluate project metrics.
+Now it’s critical to use automated reporting and algorithm-based forecasts to harness the best available project data.
 Project controls are too important for the success of large projects—and the success of the organization overall—to let manual processes and errors get in the way.

 A modern approach to project controls requires strategic project controls software.
-A strong solution like EcoSys Enterprise Project Performance software offers tools for budgeting, risk management, planning, administration, forecasting and more to keep your projects on time and on target, and deliver greater business value across your organization.
+A strong solution like EcoSys Enterprise Project Performance software offers tools for budgeting, risk management, planning, administration, forecasting and more to keep your projects on target and deliver greater business value across your organization.

 Visit these additional resources for more information on Project Controls: